aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getStartColumn() {#getStartColumn--}

+<b>@deprecated.</b> Please use the 'startColumn' property instead.
 Gets the start column of the range.

 ```javascript
 getStartColumn() : number;